 →

-{ / A description, how to
+{ / A description of how to

 execute a specific recipe

 using a specified API type / }

 '''

-Then developers would have to make this trick to get coffee prepared:
+Then developers would have to make this trick to get the beverage prepared:

-- learn the API type of the specific coffee machine; - get the execution description, as stated above; - depending on the API type, run some specific commands.
+- Learn the API type of the specific coffee machine. - Retrieve the execution description as described above. - Based on the API type, execute specific commands.

-Obviously, such an interface is absolutely unacceptable, simply because in the majority of use cases developers don't care at all, which API type the specific coffee machine runs.
-To avoid the necessity of introducing such bad interfaces we created a new "program" entity, which constitutes merely a context identifier, just like a "recipe" entity does.
-A program_run_id entity is also organized in this manner, it also possesses no specific properties, being just a program run identifier.
+Obviously, such an interface is completely unacceptable because, in the majority of use cases, developers do not care at all about which API type the specific coffee machine exposes.
+To avoid the need for introducing such poor interfaces we created a new "program" entity, which serves solely as a context identifier, just like a "recipe" entity does.
+Similarly, the program_run_id entity is also organized in the same manner, without possessing any specific properties and representing just a program run identifier.